Callon Petroleum (NYSE:CPE) Now Covered by StockNews.com

-StockNews.com assumed coverage on shares of Callon Petroleum (NYSE:CPE – Free Report) in a research report report published on Saturday.
-The firm issued a hold rating on the oil and natural gas company’s stock.
+StockNews.com started coverage on shares of Callon Petroleum (NYSE:CPE – Get Free Report) in a note issued to investors on Sunday.
+The firm set a “hold” rating on the oil and natural gas company’s stock.

-CPE has been the subject of several other reports.
-Stifel Nicolaus restated a hold rating and issued a $32.00 target price (down from $44.00) on shares of Callon Petroleum in a research note on Tuesday, January 23rd.
-Mizuho dropped their price target on shares of Callon Petroleum from $38.00 to $35.00 and set a neutral rating on the stock in a research report on Friday, March 15th.
-Four research analysts have rated the stock with a hold rating and three have given a buy rating to the company’s stock.
-According to MarketBeat.com, the company presently has a consensus rating of Hold and an average price target of $40.33.
+Several other analysts have also issued reports on CPE.
+Mizuho cut their price objective on Callon Petroleum from $38.00 to $35.00 and set a “neutral” rating for the company in a report on Friday, March 15th.
+Stifel Nicolaus reiterated a “hold” rating and set a $32.00 price objective (down from $44.00) on shares of Callon Petroleum in a report on Tuesday, January 23rd.
+Four equities research analysts have rated the stock with a hold rating and three have issued a buy rating to the stock.
+Based on data from MarketBeat.com, the company presently has an average rating of “Hold” and a consensus price target of $40.33.

 Callon Petroleum Stock Performance

-Callon Petroleum (NYSE:CPE – Get Free Report) last issued its earnings results on Monday, February 26th.
-The oil and natural gas company reported $1.62 EPS for the quarter, missing the consensus estimate of $1.74 by ($0.12).
-The firm had revenue of $601.36 million during the quarter, compared to analyst estimates of $563.30 million.
-Callon Petroleum had a net margin of 17.12% and a return on equity of 12.65%.
-On average, equities research analysts predict that Callon Petroleum will post 6.56 EPS for the current fiscal year.
+Callon Petroleum (NYSE:CPE – Get Free Report) last announced its quarterly earnings data on Monday, February 26th.
+The oil and natural gas company reported $1.62 earnings per share (EPS) for the quarter, missing the consensus estimate of $1.74 by ($0.12).
+Callon Petroleum had a return on equity of 12.65% and a net margin of 17.12%.
+The firm had revenue of $601.36 million for the quarter, compared to analysts’ expectations of $563.30 million.
+On average, sell-side analysts anticipate that Callon Petroleum will post 6.56 EPS for the current fiscal year.

 Hedge Funds Weigh In On Callon Petroleum

-Several large investors have recently added to or reduced their stakes in CPE.
-Vanguard Group Inc. lifted its position in shares of Callon Petroleum by 0.8% during the 3rd quarter.
-Vanguard Group Inc. now owns 6,672,950 shares of the oil and natural gas company’s stock worth $261,046,000 after buying an additional 51,403 shares in the last quarter.
-HITE Hedge Asset Management LLC bought a new position in shares of Callon Petroleum during the 4th quarter worth approximately $4,077,000.
-Turtle Creek Wealth Advisors LLC bought a new stake in shares of Callon Petroleum in the 4th quarter worth approximately $1,050,000.
-LSV Asset Management raised its holdings in shares of Callon Petroleum by 374.2% in the 3rd quarter.
-LSV Asset Management now owns 121,392 shares of the oil and natural gas company’s stock worth $4,749,000 after purchasing an additional 95,793 shares during the period.
-Finally, Boston Trust Walden Corp bought a new stake in shares of Callon Petroleum in the 3rd quarter worth approximately $27,941,000.
-Institutional investors own 91.08% of the company’s stock.
+Several institutional investors have recently bought and sold shares of the stock.
+Vanguard Group Inc. increased its stake in shares of Callon Petroleum by 1.0% in the fourth quarter.
+Vanguard Group Inc. now owns 6,740,575 shares of the oil and natural gas company’s stock worth $218,395,000 after purchasing an additional 67,625 shares during the period.
+Dimensional Fund Advisors LP increased its stake in shares of Callon Petroleum by 1.7% in the fourth quarter.
+Dimensional Fund Advisors LP now owns 3,414,100 shares of the oil and natural gas company’s stock worth $110,620,000 after purchasing an additional 56,901 shares during the period.
+Royal Bank of Canada increased its stake in shares of Callon Petroleum by 510.9% in the third quarter.
+Royal Bank of Canada now owns 1,674,634 shares of the oil and natural gas company’s stock worth $65,511,000 after purchasing an additional 1,400,493 shares during the period.
+Channing Capital Management LLC increased its stake in shares of Callon Petroleum by 20.1% in the third quarter.
+Channing Capital Management LLC now owns 1,425,586 shares of the oil and natural gas company’s stock worth $55,769,000 after purchasing an additional 238,113 shares during the period.
+Finally, Boston Trust Walden Corp increased its stake in shares of Callon Petroleum by 54.2% in the fourth quarter.
+Boston Trust Walden Corp now owns 1,101,367 shares of the oil and natural gas company’s stock worth $35,684,000 after purchasing an additional 387,125 shares during the period.
+91.08% of the stock is currently owned by institutional investors.

 Callon Petroleum Company Profile